 There is a significant correlation between sexual addiction and substance use disorders.
 An estimated 40-64% of sex addicts also have a substance abuse disorder, alcohol abuse being the most common co-occurring disorder.

-Inpatient treatment for sex addiction at The Dawn Sex Rehab Thailand
+Inpatient Sex Addiction Treatment at The Dawn Rehab Thailand

 Sex addiction is quite complex to treat since staying abstinent is not a likely or desired route for the majority of sex addicts.
 As discussed above, triggers are also extremely difficult to avoid since we are surrounded by messages and images regarding sex on a daily basis.
 Treatment for sexual dependency therefore is most commonly framed upon identifying the issues and potential underlying causes, treating those issues, and replacing unhealthy addictive behaviour with healthy sexual behaviour.